strapi/documentation/docs/user-docs/latest/settings/managing-global-settings.md

+---
+title: Global Settings - Strapi User Guide
+description: Instructions to manage the global settings of a Strapi application in the admin panel.
+---

 # Managing global settings

 Global settings for plugins and features are managed from *General > Settings* in the main navigation of the admin panel.